Texas Court Records

 As contained in the Texas Penal Code, the types of sex offenses recognized in the state are as follows:

 Aggravated sexual assault: This involves sexual assault that leads to severe body injuries or death.
 All forms of sex without consent and sex involving minors that resulted in violence and death are classified as aggravated sexual crimes.
-According to PC §22.021, this crime is classified as a first-degree felony; subject to severe penalties if the age gap is over six years.
+According to PC §22.021, this crime is classified as a first-degree felony, subject to severe penalties if the age gap is over six years.

 Sex with a minor: This crime occurs when an adult engages in sexual intercourse with another who is less than 17 years old.
-Offenders are charged with a second-degree felony but this may be reduced if the age gap between the defendant and victim is less than three years.
+Offenders are charged with a second-degree felony, but this may be reduced if the age gap between the defendant and victim is less than three years.

 Teacher/student intercourse: PC §21.12 protects students from sexual advances and romantic relationships with their teachers.
 This sexual crime occurs when an educator engages in a sexual relationship with a student.
 It is classified as a second-degree felony.
 However, the charges may be reduced if the teacher-student age gap is not over three years.

-Invasive video recording: This occurs when someone invades or intends to invade the privacy of another individual through public release of intimate videos or images.
+Invasive video recording: This occurs when someone invades or intends to invade the privacy of another individual through the public release of intimate videos or images.

 Public indecency or Bestiality: Bestiality and all other obscene sexual activities (public sex) are forms of sexual assault.
 Bestiality occurs when an individual has sexual intercourse with an animal.
 Bestiality is a state jail felony.
-However, it becomes a second-degree felony when the act occur in front of a child or leads to the death of the animal
+However, it becomes a second-degree felony when the act occurs in front of a child or leads to the death of the animal

 Voyeurism: This is a form of sexual crime without consent.
-In this case, an individual peeps or observes another for the purpose of arousal or sexual gratification without the victim's consent.
+In this case, an individual peeps or observes another for arousal or sexual gratification without the victim's consent.
 Voyeurism is a class C misdemeanor, but the offenders may get stiffer penalties if the age gap is more than 14 years.

 Sex Offender Levels of Classification in Texas